Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

-Many path sampling strategies are proposed to decide which path(s) to train in every epoch of the supernet training to decouple the weights and architecture of the supernet.
-For example, Bender \textit{et al.}~\cite{bender2018understanding} used the path dropout strategy during the training.
-Specifically, the strategy randomly drops a subset of the operations on one batch of data to alleviate the highly coupled problem.
-The probability of the dropout is determined by the parameter dropout rate.
+\textbf{Literature examples:} Many path sampling strategies are proposed to decide which path(s) to train in every epoch of the supernet training to decouple the weights\&architecture of the supernet, and the keywords we used to select the studies are ``one-shot'' and ``single path''.
+For example, Bender \textit{et al.}~\cite{bender2018understanding} proposed to randomly drop a subset of the operations in each iteration.
+The probability of the dropout is determined by a parameter called dropout rate.
 However, experiments in~\cite{bender2018understanding} indicated the training is sensitive to the dropout rate, which makes the training of supernet complicated.
-Guo \textit{et al.}~\cite{guo2020single} proposed a uniform path sampling strategy that can overcome the drawbacks of the dropout strategy.
-The uniform path strategy randomly sampled an architecture in the supernet in each iteration of the optimization.
-Only the weights of the sampled architecture are updated in each iteration.
-Compared with the path dropout strategy, the uniform path sampling strategy is hyperparameter-free.
-In this way, it avoids the defect of the path dropout strategy which is sensitive to the dropout rate.
-Chu \textit{et al.}~\cite{chu2021fairnas} pointed out that the inherent unfairness in the uniform path sampling strategy may lead to biased evaluation.
-They thus proposed strict fairness sampling based on the uniform path sampling strategy.
-The strict sampling strategy samples $m$ ($m$ is the number of choice blocks per layer) at each epoch.
+Guo \textit{et al.}~\cite{guo2020single} proposed to randomly sampled a subnet in the supernet, and only the weights of the subnet are updated in each iteration.
+This method is hyperparameter-free and thus avoids the defect of the path dropout strategy which is sensitive to the dropout rate.
+Chu \textit{et al.}~\cite{chu2021fairnas} pointed out that the inherent unfairness in the method of Guo \textit{et al.} may lead to biased evaluation.
+They thus proposed strict fairness sampling strategy.
+This strategy samples $m$ ($m$ is the number of choice blocks per layer) at each epoch.
 In this strategy, all choice blocks are activated only once and are optimized only on one batch of data.
 Zhang \textit{et al.}~\cite{zhang2020one} designed the novelty-driven sampling strategy.
 Only the weights of the architectures sampled by novelty search were optimized.
 You \textit{et al.}~\cite{you2020greedynas} proposed a multi-path sampling strategy with rejection to filter the weak paths by evaluating them on a portion of the validation dataset.
 During the training of supernet, only those potential paths were trained.
-In summary, these path sampling strategies can optimize the weights of various subnets in a more balanced way to effectively alleviate the weight coupling problem.
+Zhang \textit{et al.}~\cite{zhang2023shiftnas} recognized that subnets with varying computational resources might require distinct training strategies.
+To address this, they proposed the probability shift, which is learned based on the training sufficiency of each subnet.
+This probability shift enables the automatic adjustment of sampling probabilities, optimizing the training process of the supernet.